parterburn/dabble.me/README.md

 * [Recaptcha](https://www.google.com/recaptcha) to prevent bot signups (free)
 * [Sentry](https://www.sentry.io/) to report errors (free)
 * [Clarafai](https://www.clarifai.com/) to analyze images for legality (free up to 5,000/mo)

-I recommend forking and setting up a server at [Heroku](https://heroku.com/).
-You can generate a free SSL certificate at [StartSSL](https://www.startssl.com/).

 You will need to setup Mailgun to receive incoming emails and point them to your app to parse.